 Tufts University is home to more than 45 interdisciplinary centers and institutes focused on a broad range of topics, from medicine, science, and technology to animals and the environment.
 Led by members of the Tufts faculty, these centers and institutes contribute extensively to education and research and promote higher learning at the university.

-Interdisciplinary centers reporting directly to the Provost:
+Interdisciplinary centers and institutes reporting directly to the Provost:

-- Offers academic programs for college undergraduates, high school students, alumni and adult learners.
+Tufts European Center in Talloires Offers academic programs for college undergraduates, high school students, alumni and adult learners.
 Hosts a variety of international conferences, all of which aid in facilitating and promoting international understanding.
 The European Center is based on the University’s campus in Talloires, France.